The Options for Weight Loss Surgery

 The Gastric Balloon

 A gastric balloon is unique because it is a temporary measure rather than a permanent change.
-Additionally, the procedure is minimally invasive, is performed through an endoscopic procedure through the throat.
+Additionally, the procedure is minimally invasive and is performed through an endoscopic approach through the throat.
 The option has been designed for two types of people:

-2. Those who are so overweight or obese that they cannot go through the anesthetic of surgery and therefore need to lose some weight first.
+2. Those who are overweight or obese cannot go through the anesthetic of surgery and, therefore, need to lose some weight first.

 How a Gastric Balloon Can Change Your Life

-diet plan that is given to you by your surgeon.
-If you do not stick to your diet plan, you will likely suffer some very uncomfortable side effects, including nausea, vomiting, and acid reflux.
-Within six months, you can achieve a significant amount of weight loss, making you happier and healthier overall.
+diet plan given to you by your surgeon.
+If you do not stick to your diet plan, you will likely suffer some uncomfortable side effects, including nausea, vomiting, and acid reflux.
+Within six months, you can achieve significant weight loss, making you happier and healthier overall.